icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 ####################################################

 Open Energy supports both Open and Shared datasets containing energy, and energy-related, data.
-Different classes of data within the Open Energy ecosystem, assessed by their levels of sensitivity, are described in the Open Energy Data Sensitivity Classes Policy (see Section 4).
+Different classes of data within the Open Energy ecosystem, assessed by their levels of sensitivity, are described in `Data Sensitivity Classes`.

 Open data
 ---------